 Mix liquid hydrogen peroxide with baking soda to make a thick paste.
 Add a few drops of blue Dawn and mix well.

 Spread onto the grout and let it sit for about an hour.
-Scrub the grout with the scouring side of a sponge to remove the dirt.
-Wipe or mop away the paste.
+Scrub the grout with the scouring side of a sponge or a stiff brush to remove the dirt.
+Wipe or mop away the paste then rinse well.

 How do I make the Magical Tub and Shower Scum remover, again?
 I did it once and it is fantastic!
 But now I can’t recall.